-Naturally, cash flow is vital for covering daily expenses, such as payroll, fuel, and upkeep.
+Naturally, positive cash flow is vital for truckers to cover daily expenses and operating costs, such as payroll, fuel costs, and upkeep.
 But, it’s crucial to have cash on hand for emergencies and slow periods too.

-How to Fix Cash Flow Issues for Your Trucking Business
+How to Solve Cash Flow Problems for Your Trucking Business

 Even though cash flow problems can create huge headaches for trucking companies, there are lots of things you can do to help turn yours around.

 Consider Increasing Your Prices

 With small trucking companies, it’s not so much an issue of setting prices too low as it is unintentionally underbidding.
-To make sure you’re charging the right amount, calculate your cost per mile.
+To make money in the trucking business and ensure you’re charging the right amount, calculate your cost per mile.
 To do this, you’ll divide your anticipated expenses by the number of miles you plan to drive.
 Some sources suggest you only need to do this annually, but when fuel prices fluctuate, it’s wise to run your calculations much more frequently—perhaps even for each bid.

 Negotiate Better Terms with Shippers and Brokers

 In the trucking industry, it’s common to wait 60, 90, or more days to get paid.
-If you’re tied into these types of terms, see if you can negotiate faster payment to get cash inflows rolling in faster.
+If you’re tied into these types of payment terms, see if you can negotiate faster payment to get cash inflows rolling in faster.
 Be aware that there is a major difference between negotiating better terms and getting Quick Pay.
 The latter is a service provided by some brokers as a faster way to get paid.
 However, you are paying for the privilege as opposed to simply getting paid faster.

 Sell Assets You Don’t Need

 Trucking is generally a lean business, especially for owner-operators.
 However, if you have equipment you’re not using, be it an extra trailer or even office equipment like computers, consider liquidating them for cash and improving your poor cash flow.

 Delay Any Capital Spending